fuankarion/Vision17/Lab1-Linux/readme.md

    Like any other component of the Os, the file system can be accessed from the command line.
 Here are some basic commands to navigate through the file system

    -  ls: List contents of current directory
-   -  pwd: Give location of current directory
+   -  pwd: Get the path  of current directory
    -  cd: Change Directory
-   -  cat: Print contents of a file (and concatenate files)
+   -  cat: Print contents of a file (also useful to concatenate files)
    -  mv: Move a file
    -  cp: Copy a file
    -  rm: Remove a file
    -  touch: Create a file, or update its timestamp
    -  echo: Print something to standard output
-   -  nano: Command line file editor
+   -  nano: Handy command line file editor
    -  find: Find files and perform actions on it
    -  which: Find the location of a binary